DigitalHarborFoundation/FlexEval/README.md

     * any OpenAI LLM
 * a set of included rubrics
 * a set of included metrics calculated as Python files
-* Kibana for visualizing test outputs (described below)
+* Metabase for visualizing test outputs (described below)

 This list will grow as we add functionality to meet LEVI team needs.